vbrick/rev-client-js/README.md

 #### `audit.principal(userId, accountId, options?)`

 ### [Authentication](https://revdocs.vbrick.com/reference/authentication)

+These calls are called automatically by the `RevClient` instance, but they're included here for completeness.

 #### `auth.extendSession()` - extend any kind of active session, regardless of login method
 #### `auth.verifySession()` - throws error if session is not currently valid